How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 Navy Educational Opportunities

-For those who want to be officers, the Navy has several programs:
+For those who aspire to be officers, the Navy has several educational programs available:

 • Naval Academy